-- The Audit Committee is a key component of the Council's corporate governance.
-It provides an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards. - 2 It provides an independent assurance to the Council of the adequacy of the risk management framework and the internal control environment. - 3 It provides independent review of the Council's governance, risk management and control frameworks and oversees the financial reporting and annual governance processes. - 4 It oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place. - To oversee that Members and co-opted members of the Council maintain high standards of conduct.
+- 1 The Audit Committee is a key component of the Council's corporate governance.
+It provides an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards. - 2 It provides an independent assurance to the Council of the adequacy of the risk management framework and the internal control environment. - 3 It provides independent review of the Council's governance, risk management and control frameworks and oversees the financial reporting and annual governance processes. - 4 It oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place. - 5 It promotes high standards of ethical behaviour by developing, maintaining and monitoring Codes of Conduct for Members of the Council (including coopted Members and other persons acting in a similar capacity).